nicewinter/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

             6 LAYING

-Following are all 88 variables in the tidy data set.

 Besides subject and activity, all remaining 86 variables (i.e. columns) are extracted (either mean or standard devidation) measures/features.

-Each value is an average of a specific measure/feature per subject per activity over all 10299 observation windows (each window is 2.56s).
+Each value in the data set is an average of a specific measure/feature per subject per activity over all 10299 observation windows in the raw data (each window is 2.56s).

 Those 86 measures/features are composed of a combination of any of following dimensions: